 5. Show appreciation and gratitude.

 Trust is built when leaders value and invest in their teams.
 Yet, research shows there’s a lack of appreciation in the workplace.
 For example, a study conducted by Psychometrics shows that more than half of employees want more acknowledgment from their bosses at work.
 When team members feel taken for granted, they begin disengaging, disassociating, and disconnecting from their leaders and the mission everyone is trying to accomplish.
 The best way of combating this as a leader is showing every person on the team just how much they’re valued.
+This also helps team members as they learn how to trust leaders.

 When leaders get into the mindset of appreciation, it shifts the workplace dynamic.
 The narrative changes from “Here’s a job—do it,” to “Thank you for what you’re doing.
 Your work is invaluable in fulfilling our mission.
 Without you, we couldn’t make a difference in the world.”
 Showing appreciation and gratitude is also infectious.
 According to psychologists Sara Algoe and Jonathan Haidt, witnessing and interacting with positively influential people elevates others toward self-improvement and developing better relationships.
 Modeling leadership is one of the best ways of teaching it to your team.
 It shows people how you live your values, establishing trust, respect, and influence over time.